Found us from search engine?

 Step 6: Asking: is the content right?
 Once I’ve figured out my audience base I need to confirm that my email content is exactly what they want to see.
 The first thing I think of before drafting my email is ‘what will my subscribers think?’

 What’s the most successful day you’ve had with email scheduling?
 I’d love to know what your experiences are with your own best and worst times to send emails.
-Let me know in a comment down below, and if you have any more handy tips to share!
+Let me know if you have any more handy tips to share in the comment section down below too!